YousefAliQ/MIUWhere/README.md

 ## Conclusion with SCI Principles

 ```
- ▪ MIUwhere not only brings its own data, but it also allows the regular users to diversify the data and add any
+ ▪ MIUwhere not only brings its own data, but it also allows the regular users to diversify the data
-   missing information about any place on campus since knowledge is gained from inside and outside and harmony exists in diversity.
+ and add any missing information about any place on campus since knowledge is gained from inside and
+ outside and harmony exists in diversity.

-   Every user has a location that can be pinpointed and their search can give them a route and every user gets to benefit from the app which tells us that the Whole exists in every part.
+  Every user has a location that can be pinpointed and their search can give them a route and all users
+  gets to benefit from the app which tells us that the Whole exists in every part.
 ```

 ## Technologies used?